hzFishy/UnrealNotes/content/Unreal Engine/Physics/Types/Particles and shapes.md

 It contains the per-shape data associated with a single shape on a particle.
 This contains data like the collision / query filters, material properties etc.

 Every particle holds one `FShapeInstance` object for each geometry they use.
 If the particle has a Union of geometries there will be one `FShapeInstance` for each geometry in the union.
 (Except ClusteredUnions - these are not flattened because they contain their own query acceleration structure.)

+## `FPerShapeData`
+FPerShapeData is going to be deprecated.
+See FShapeInstance and FShapeInstanceProxy.
+This is still used in engine as 5.6